skerkour/cloudflare-for-speed-and-security/README.md

   <a href="https://kerkour.com/checkout?products=065krb22fdypb6ezrra2e13wzc" class="kerkour-buy-button">Buy Now!</a>
 </h3>

-> If you already purchased Black Hat Rust, please let me knoe and I will gladly give your another book.
+> If have you already purchased Black Hat Rust, please let me know and I will gladly give your another book for free.

 ## Who this book is for